svnrnns/types-cookie/README.md

 # Type Safe Cookie

-`types-cookie` is a lightweight TypeScript library for managing browser cookies with type safety and a flexible, modern API.
+`types-cookie` is a lightweight TypeScript library for managing browser cookies with type safety and a flexible, modern API. <br/>
+It uses **Zod** for type validation.

 ## Features

-- **Type Safety**: Built for TypeScript with generic types.
+- **Type Safety**: Built for TypeScript with generic types and Zod schemas.
 - **Fallback values**: To make sure a value of the same type is always retrieved.
 - **Safe Cookie Access**: Handles JSON parsing errors gracefully.
 - **Flexible Expiration:** Set expiration in days, hours, minutes, or "never".